idNoRD/ansible-listmonk/README.md

 This role assumes the following are already installed or managed externally:

 - PostgreSQL (configured and running)

+We assume that for production you will have:
 - Certbot (or alternative certificate provisioning tool)
 - NGINX (or alternative reverse proxy solution)